-Platform: Office 365
+- Platform: Office 365

-Email Security Bypassed: FireEye
+- Email Security Bypassed: FireEye

-- Email Attack: This attack impersonates a Wells Fargo Security Team member, stating that the user has been sent a new security key to protect their account.
-The body of the message urges the user to open the attachment and follow the instructions, or risk having their account suspended.
+Email Attack: This attack impersonates a Wells Fargo Security Team member, stating that the user has been sent a new security key to protect their account.
+The body of the message urges the user to open the attachment and follow the instructions or risk having their account suspended.

-- Payload: Interestingly, the malicious attachment in the message is an .ics file, utilized by calendar applications to store scheduling information.
-Contained within the event description is a link to a Sharepoint page which directs the users to click on another link to secure their account.
+Interestingly, the attackers point out that the attachment in the message is an ICS file, utilized by calendar applications to store scheduling information.
+Contained within the event description is a link to a SharePoint page, which directs the users to click on another link to secure their account.

-- Urgency: The email pretends that the user must update their security key as soon as possible, or risk their account being suspended.
+The email pretends that the user must update their security key as soon as possible, or risk their account being suspended.
 It urges the user to quickly open the attachment and follow the instructions.
-When the user does open the attachments and arrives at the fake login page, their credentials will be harvested by the attacker.
+In addition, the malicious link was hidden inside of the description of an ICS calendar invite file, which are often thought of to be benign.